Skip to main content

 1. Go to your Workspace Settings in Plane.

-2. Navigate to Integrations > Slack.
+2. Navigate to Integrations > Slack in Plane.

 3. Click Configure on the Slack integration.